d12frosted/elpa-mirror/gnu/mct-readme.txt

   or categories specified.

-[Live completion] See section 3.5.2
+[Live completion] See section 3.4.2

-[Minimum input threshold] See section 3.3
+[Minimum input threshold] See section 3.2

-[Delay between live updates] See section 3.4
+[Delay between live updates] See section 3.3

-3.5.1 Passlist for commands or completion categories ╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌
+3.4.1 Passlist for commands or completion categories ╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌

-  [ Updated as part of 0.6.0-dev. ]

   Brief: List of symbols where live completions are always enabled.